 Organizing for Everyone

 Getting organized and staying organized helps combat stress, gives you more precious time to do the things you love and overall saves you money!
 Think Spring cleaning and join us in a presentation by Certified Professional Organizer, Beth Randall, owner of Joe Organizer.
 Her seminar will provide tips and ideas for tackling the day-to-day paper clutter that takes over, organizing clothes and accessories in your closets and organizing your kitchen to be more efficient.
 Also, a step-by-step process on how to organize any space will be explained.
 Registration is required.
 Click here to register.

 Curious about the Library’s digital magazines and eBooks, online Universal Classes or digital business and investing resources?
 Need help getting started with your mobile device, scanning, e-mail, Web searching or saving and sending documents?
 Schedule an appointment for a one hour one-on-one session with a librarian.
 Open to Warrenville cardholders; registration required.
 Register at the Information Desk in person or call 630/393-1171 x100.

 Book an Ellison Die-Cut Machine Session

 The Library's die-cut machine is available by appointment for the public to use.
 The die-cut machine allows multiple copies of selected shapes to be cut at a rapid pace.
 View a sampling of the numerous dies and sizes available.
 You must provide your own paper supplies for cutting.
 The machine accepts most types of paper, including construction paper, photo paper, scrapbooking papers, pop-up sponge, magnet, shrink film, cling vinyl and craft foam.
-To schedule a time or for more information, contact the Youth Services Manager at 630-393-1171 x112.
+To schedule a time or for more information, contact the adult & Youth Services Manager at 630-393-1171 x108.

 Movies at the Library